 Virgin of the Rocks – Leonardo da Vinci (Room 5 – Denon wing)

-Those who read the the Da Vinci Code will recognize this painting.
+Those who read the Da Vinci Code will recognize this painting.
 There are two versions of it, this one in an exhibition in the Louvre, the other is in the National Gallery in London.
-The Louvre version as the first one made by Leonardo, but it was not accept by his client as the scene seemed a bit threatening.
+The Louvre version as the first one made by Leonardo, but it was not accepted by his client as the scene seemed a bit threatening.
 So the second one was made.
 It is located close to the Monalisa, and next to others of his paintings but it is way less crowded so you can appreciate his art better.

 Monalisa – By Leonardo da Vinci (Room 6 -Denon wing)

-We can pretty much say that this is the most famous piece in the collection of the Louvre.
+We can pretty much say that this is the most famous painting in the world.
 Monalisa is located in Room 6.
-The whole mystery behind that eyebrowless face makes it worth a visit, but be prepared, her room is always very crowded and the painting isn’t any big, so you will need to sneak between the chineses to get a nice pic.
+The whole mystery behind that eyebrowless face makes it worth a visit, but be prepared, her room is always crowded and the painting isn’t any big, so you will need to sneak between the Chinese to get a nice pic.

 Les Noces de Cana – By Paolo Veronese (Room 6- Denon wing)

-This is the biggest painting of the museum’s collection.
+This is the biggest painting displayed in the Louvre museum.
 The painting was stolen by Napoleon and brought to Paris.
 Represents a nuptial banquet described in the Gospel of John.

 The Coronation of Napoleon -Jacques-Louis David (Room 75 – Denon wing)